caiyunapp/wxbtool/README.md

 # wxbtool

-A toolkit for WeatherBench based on PyTorch
+A toolkit for WeatherBench based on PyTorch (Work in progress)

 Install
 --------